 Norway’s National Tourist Routes offer exceptional scenic experiences, passing through some of the country’s most magnificent landscapes.
 Along the way are viewpoints and picnic areas, designed to enhance the pleasure of travellers and to fit in with the surrounding scenery.
 The National Tourist Route Ryfylke is an exciting encounter with the very best of Fjord Norway – with stunning fjords, a myriad of beautiful islands and islets, forests, heathlands and lush farmland, sheer cliffs, screes and boulder fields, and a cultural landscape that tells of Ryfylke’s long history.

 On the north side of Sandsfjord, just before you reach Saudasjøen, is Svandalsfossen falls.
 A series of stairs climb up close to the waterfall – you can really sense the force of the water!
 Near the town of Sauda you can visit the zinc mines at Allmannajuvet.
-Until 2015 the National Tourist Route Project will open new buildings at Allmannajuvet designed by Swiss architect Peter Zumthor.
-Over the next few years additional picnic spots and viewpoints will be added along the road.
+Until 2016 the National Tourist Route Project will open new buildings at Allmannajuvet designed by Swiss architect Peter Zumthor.
 In Sauda town centre you can enjoy friendly shopping.

 From Sauda and Allmannajuvet the journey continues to Røldal.
 The road over Saudafjellet, which takes you through a varied landscape and a 900-metre high mountain pass, was completed in 1960.
 The scenery is magnificent and parts of the road are quite narrow, so please take your time.
 Saudafjellet pass, on Rv520 between Hellandsbygd and Røldal, is closed in the winter when the snow can pile up to five–six metres thick!
 During winter use the alternative route Sand–Røldal along Rv13, where freely grazing goats may share your road.